• Triton Unmanned Aircraft System

 Adelaide will be the centre of Australia’s strategic unmanned aerial vehicle fleet, complementing the nation’s new fleet of P-8A Poseidon aircraft for maritime surveillance, based at RAAF Base Edinburgh.

-The TRITON will foster a centre of excellence in unmanned aerial systems technology, bringing together world-leading companies, universities and defence organisations focused on maximising the new capability.
-South Australia will be home to the Tritons’ ground control station, which controls their flight and operations, and processes, evaluates and disseminates the surveillance data collected and is a key component of the Information Surveillance Reconnaissance (ISR) precinct under development at RAAF Edinburgh.
-The first aircraft will be delivered to RAAF in 2024.
+The Triton will foster a centre of excellence in unmanned aerial systems technology, bringing together world-leading companies, universities and defence organisations focused on maximising the new capability.
+South Australia will be home to the Tritons’ ground control station, which controls all flight operations, and processes, evaluates and disseminates the surveillance data collected, a key component of the Information Surveillance Reconnaissance (ISR) precinct under development at RAAF Edinburgh.

 Go to Top